 All IMG’s must have their documents verified through physiciansapply.ca.
 This process can take several months to complete.
 Individuals are advised to visit physiciansapply.ca at the point of application.

 Q: I have received an interview offer based on my eligibility and exam scores.
 Are there other preferential selection criteria that the program directors consider in my ranking?

 A: The 6 Family Medicine residency programs prefer applicants who have recent full-time clinical experience (clinical clerkship during medical school or residency or independent practice).
 Observership is NOT considered clinical experience.
-Participation in a residency training program in Family Medicine or in clinical practice in family medicine or its equivalent will be favoured in our ranking.
+Participation in a residency training program in Family Medicine, or in clinical practice in family medicine or its equivalent, will be favoured in our ranking.

-IMGs with pre-existing ROS obligations must disclose these obligations at time of application.
+IMGs with pre-existing ROS obligations must disclose these obligations at the time of application.
 IMGs that have active ROS obligations may not be eligible for Ontario-funded training positions.
 Such individuals should contact the ministry for further information.